jbeluch/Meetup-RSVPer/README.md

   check any of the rate limiting information.
 So, you might run into rate limits if you (1) Run the script too often (2) are a member of a large number of groups with a large number of upcoming events.

+## Adding meetup group calendars to Google calendar

+* To add the entire calendar for a group to your Google calendar to automatically see events as they are created, follow the instructions at http://visihow.com/Use_webcal_url_to_add_a_calendar_to_google_calendar for adding a url, and for each group add the url webcal://www.meetup.com/{THE GROUP NAME}/events/ical For www.meetup.com/bleeding-edge-web/events/, add webcal://www.meetup.com/bleeding-edge-web/events/ical